When planning your investment portfolio, taking taxes into consideration will help you avoid surprises during tax season.

 Where you keep your investments matters for tax planning.
 Certain types of accounts are more tax-efficient than others, so it could make sense to focus on funding those first.
 Here are a few examples:

-• 401(k): An employer-based retirement account.
+401(k): An employer-based retirement account.
 Contributions are pre-tax and deducted directly from payroll, which can decrease your taxable income for the year.
+Note that contributions to a Roth 401(k) would be post-tax.

-• Individual Retirement Accounts (IRA): Traditional IRAs can yield the benefit of tax-deductible contributions while Roth IRAs allow for tax-free withdrawals in retirement.
+Individual Retirement Account (IRA): Traditional IRAs can yield the benefit of tax-deductible contributions while Roth IRAs allow for tax-free withdrawals in retirement.

-• Health Savings Account (HSA): This isn't a retirement account, but it offers a tax benefit trifecta in the form of deductible contributions, tax-deferred growth and tax-free withdrawals when the money is used to pay for health care.
+Health Savings Account (HSA): While not a retirement account and typically offered only through employer health care plans, an HSA offers a tax benefit trifecta in the form of deductible contributions, tax-deferred growth and tax-free withdrawals when the money is used to pay for health care.

-Tax-loss harvesting can be done at any time but is often done near the end of the year to prepare for the next year’s tax filing.
-One thing to watch out for is the wash sale rule.
-This IRS rule prohibits you from buying “substantially similar” securities to replace ones you sold when harvesting tax losses.
-If you violate this rule, then you won’t get any of the benefits of harvesting tax losses.
-An alternative is to look for an investment advisor that handles tax-loss harvesting for you, so you don’t have to worry about landing in hot water with the IRS.
+Be mindful not to violate the IRS “wash sale rule,” which prohibits you from buying “substantially similar” securities to replace ones you sold when harvesting tax losses.
+It’s safer to work with an investment advisor who handles tax-loss harvesting for you, so you don’t have to worry about landing in hot water with the IRS.

 With taxable accounts, you pay capital gains tax any time you sell investments at a profit.
-That’s because they aren’t specifically designed for retirement investing and are more typically used to invest for short- or long-term goals.
 How much you pay in taxes when selling investments in a taxable account can depend on how long you hold them.
 You’ll be responsible for short-term capital gains tax when you sell investments at a profit that you’ve held less than one year, whereas long-term capital gains tax applies to assets held longer than one year.
 See the IRS website for short- and long-term capital gains tax rates.

 If you plan to sell off any assets in a taxable account, it’s important to know how much you might owe in capital gains tax.
 This information can also help you choose which assets to hold in taxable vs. nontaxable accounts.
 For example, taxable accounts may be a good fit for holding stocks that pay qualified dividends, index mutual funds and exchange-traded funds (ETFs) with a low turnover rate if you plan to keep them longer than a year.